Servants of the Lord and the

 Our Religious Family

-Our founder, Father Carlos M. Buela, has wanted it to be so named in honor of the greatest event in history which cannot be superseded by any other: the Incarnation of the Son of God.
+Father Carlos Miguel Buela, our founder, wanted our Religious Family to be called “of the Incarnate Word” to honor the greatest event in history, an event that cannot be surpassed by any other: the Incarnation of the Son of God.

-While the majority of the religious dedicate ourselves to apostolic works, imitating Christ who announced the Kingdom of God, some of us live an exclusively contemplative life, be it monastic or hermetic.
+While the majority of the religious dedicate themselves to apostolic works, imitating Christ who announced the Kingdom of God, some of them live an exclusively contemplative life, be it monastic or hermetic.

 In order to help the Christians of the Eastern churches, who form part of the indivisible patrimony of the Universal Church, we also include an Eastern branch: Byzantine and Coptic rites.
 In this way we breathe, in the same way as the Church, with two lungs.
-“One cannot breathe as a Christian, to say it more, as a Catholic, with only one lung; one must have two lungs, that is to say, of the East and of the West.”
-(John Paul II, 08/06/1980)
+As St. John Paul II said : “One cannot breathe as a Christian, to say it more, as a Catholic, with only one lung; one must have two lungs, that is to say, of the East and of the West.”
+(John Paul II, OR 08/06/1980).